Electrical Safety Tips Explained

 - Never place electric cords under rugs or bedding.
 Heat or sparks from these cords could cause a fire.

-- We recommend that you never attach metal ladders or any other metal object to a extension cord, as it could cut through the power cord's insulation.
+- We recommend never attaching metal ladders or any other metal object to an extension cord, as it could cut through the power cord's insulation.

-- Never do your own electrical work or interfere with electrical wiring or equipment.
+- Never do your electrical work or interfere with electrical wiring or equipment.
 Always use a licensed electrical contractor for installation and repairs.
-Always read and follow the manufacturer s instructions on electrical appliance use and maintenance.
+Always follow the manufacturer's instructions on electrical appliance use and maintenance.

 - People who live in homes that are more than 10 years old should consider having the wiring inspected.
 If your home is more than 40 years old, an inspection is overdue.
 Be sure to consult with your local building inspector before making repairs.